viamrobotics/docs/docs/deeper-dive/control-package.md

 Finding the proper gains for a PID controller can be quite difficult.
 There are two main approaches that one can use:

   1. **Manual Tuning** - With this approach, the user tries different gains values and, using some visual feedback, adjusts them until a stable control can be achieved.
 In most cases this is not a suitable way to estimate gains.
   2. **System Identification** - With this approach, the user attempts to measure quantitative plant data and estimate the proper gains values from these characteristics.

-Our current implementation records the step response of the plant and uses the relay method to estimate the ultimate gain (*Ku*) and oscillation period (*Tu*) of the plant.
+The following implementation records the step response of the plant and uses the relay method to estimate the ultimate gain (*Ku*) and oscillation period (*Tu*) of the plant.

 Several methods to calculate Kp, Ki and Kd are implemented.